 Endowment Management Committee Chair

-The portfolio has 29% allocated to private market strategies, including private equity, real estate and private debt.
-This percentage has increased over the last five years based on our belief that it will continue to generate an illiquidity premium of around 3% to 5% compared to public markets.
-The private markets portfolio is well diversified, ranging from venture capital investments in early-stage technology companies, European real-estate investments and private-equity investments in middle-market US firms.
-This portfolio was the key driver of the endowment’s returns in 2017/2018.
-In aggregate, the private market portfolio returned +19% in the year, led by the private equity portfolio, which was up +23%.
+The portfolio has a 33% allocation to private markets, including private equity, real estate and private debt.
+This allocation has increased over the last five years in order to capture the illiquidity premium of around 3% to 5% that private markets offer.
+The private-markets portfolio is well diversified, including venture capital investments in early-stage technology companies, European real estate investments, private equity investments in lower middle-market businesses and bilaterally negotiated senior loans to privately owned businesses.

-The remainder of the portfolio is predominantly invested in a diversified suite of absolute-return hedge-fund strategies, which aim to generate returns with minimal correlation to traditional asset classes, and inflation-linked government bonds and gold, protecting the fund from unexpected rises in inflation.
+The remaining 20% of the portfolio is predominantly invested in a diversified suite of absolute-return hedge fund strategies, which aim to generate returns with minimal correlation to traditional asset classes, and inflation-linked government bonds and gold, protecting the fund from unexpected rises in inflation.

-From August 2008 to the end of August 2018, the investment portfolio returned positive growth of +65.8% cumulatively after deduction of all fees and expenses.
-This represents +12.7% cumulative outperformance of the INSEAD Composite Benchmark, a custom measure adopted by the Endowment Management Committee.
+From September 2009 to the end of August 2019, the investment portfolio returned +102.3% cumulatively after deduction of all fees and expenses.
+This represents a +14.1% cumulative outperformance of the INSEAD Composite Benchmark, a custom measure adopted by the Endowment Management Committee.

 While the Endowment Management Committee is directly responsible for the endowment, experts from Partners Capital – our advisers since 2007 – manage the investment portfolio on our behalf.
 We want to thank Partners Capital for their support in ensuring the long-term growth of the INSEAD endowment.